evil0sheep/gpt-oss-mxfp4-compile/kernels/cutlass_matmul_investigations.md

     *   Test 11: GPU vs CPU scale conversion consistency
     *   Test 12: fused routing correctness (counting sort vs argsort)
     *   Profile: forward pass timing breakdown
+*   **Optimization benchmark:** `benchmark_optimizations.py`
+    *   A/B/C comparison of GPU scale conversion and fused routing impact
+    *   Tests eager and compiled model forward times

 ## 7. Deferred Items

 1.  **W4A4 mode** — Not implemented in CutlassGptOssExperts.
 Only W4A8 is supported.
 Can be added later.
-4.  **Multi-node support** — Only single-node tested.
+2.  **Multi-node support** — Only single-node tested.
 Expert parallelism not implemented.
-5.  **K-padding overhead** — 2.2% extra compute from padding K=2880→2944.
+3.  **K-padding overhead** — 2.2% extra compute from padding K=2880→2944.
 Could eliminate with a custom CUTLASS tile shape, but SM120 TMA constraints prevent this.
-6.  **Proper HF quantizer integration** — Currently uses a standalone script that loads dequantized model then swaps.
+4.  **Proper HF quantizer integration** — Currently uses a standalone script that loads dequantized model then swaps.
 Should create a proper `CutlassMxfp4HfQuantizer` for cleaner integration with `from_pretrained`.